PrefectHQ/prefect/docs/index.md

 The [Prefect Discourse](https://discourse.prefect.io/) is an additional community-driven knowledge base to find answers to your Prefect-related questions.

+**Recipes**

+[Prefect Recipes](./recipes/recipes/) are common, extensible examples for setting up Prefect in your execution environment with ready-made ingredients such as Dockerfiles, Terraform files, and GitHub Actions.

 ## Prefect highlights

 **Graceful failures**